GitMirroring/gnuboot/site/news/gnuboot-december-2023.md

 Since some popular computers were tested[7], we are now also looking for testers and contributions on the installation instructions.
-Even if GNU Boot 0.1 RC2 has already been published, it's probably easier to do the tests with GNU Boot 0.1 RC1 and a computer that was already tested as there is no changes that could affect the installation instructions between 0.1 RC1 and 0.1 RC2.
+Even if GNU Boot 0.1 RC3 has already been published, it's probably easier to do the tests with GNU Boot 0.1 RC1 and a computer that was already tested (unless the computer is an Asus KCMA-D8, see above for more details) as there is no changes that could affect the installation instructions between 0.1 RC1 and 0.1 RC3.

-The following computers / mainboards weren't tested yet with the 0.1 RC1 yet so we also need testers for them (ideally on the 0.1 RC2):
+The following computers / mainboards weren't tested yet with the 0.1 RC1 yet so we also need testers for them (ideally on the 0.1 RC3):

 * Chromebook: C201
 * Intel: D410PT, D510MO, D945GCLF2D